IceCI/Documentation/source/pages/quickstart.rst

 Now you can access the UI through your browser and add a repository to start running pipelines.
 To do that, simply click the ``+`` button on the top of the left navigation bar and create a new repository using the form.

 .. note::
-	When using Minikube, the default IP address of the VM is ``192.168.99.100``.
-You can use ``minikube ip`` to make sure that it's the address you should be using.
+    When using Minikube, you can open the UI by running command ``minikube service iceci-web``

 .. image:: ../_static/quickstart/repo_add.png

 For the purposes of this guide, we'll fork the `quickstart example repository <https://github.com/IceCI/example-quickstart>`_.
 After forking this repository, all you need to do is copy the clone url and paste it into the `Repository URL` field in the form.

 .. note::
     The example repository is also a template, so instead of forking you can use it to create a new one!

 Once the repository is added to IceCI you're all set.
 IceCI will react to Git events, so all that's left is to push a commit to trigger a new pipeline.
 Try it for yourself!